ypan887/inventory_api/readme.md

 # Introduction

-I write this app becasue my wife needs an easy-to-use solution to help manage her small oversea trading business.
+I write this app because my wife needs an easy-to-use solution to help manage her small oversea trading business.
 The solution has two parts, an api and a front end app that consumes the api.

 # The demos